How to compare lenders for first-time homebuyers

 Interest rate and APR

-The interest rate is the rate at which your lender will charge you interest on your mortgage.
+The mortgage interest rate is the charge you pay for borrowing money, calculated and expressed as a percentage of the loan amount.
 The APR, which stands for annual percentage rate, includes the interest rate and other costs associated with the loan.
 The APR is almost always higher than the interest rate.
 Both percentages are listed on your loan estimate so you can easily compare costs between lenders.

 Closing costs

-Your closing costs tab can vary based on the lender.
+Your closing costs — extra fees and expenses that you pay upfront, on closing day — can vary based on the lender.
 Some lenders don’t charge an origination fee, for example, or might waive or reduce costs.
 Here’s a list of common closing costs:

 - Mortgage origination fee